This post has the following content warnings:

 Permalink

 The Acolyte will hang around his vantage point for a while longer, but is mostly hanging back now.
-The details of all these individual interactions are beyond him, he doesn't know these people personally, doesn't know what their journeys under captivity have showed them.
-For now he'll just watch and make sure that no big brigades of norscans that might be overpower and recapture the crowd arrive, and maybe occasionally protecting the Verenites if it looks like one of them is about to suffer a potentially fatal injury.
+The details of all these individual interactions are beyond him, he doesn't know these people personally, doesn't know what their journeys under captivity have shown them.
+For now he'll just watch and make sure that no big brigades of norscans that might be able to overpower and recapture the crowd arrive, and maybe occasionally protecting the Verenites if it looks like one of them is about to suffer a potentially fatal injury.

 If someone comes to find him up on the roof he's situated on he'll make himself scarce, but otherwise he'll wait there (or maybe move to another roof if it looks it will have a better view of the action) until the chaos has mostly died down.
 He's willing to spend the whole night out here if he needs to, it wouldn't be the first time he's skipped a night of sleep and he's familiar with particular pushes and pulls he needs to make with Power to help counteract the numerous effects of minor sleep deprivation.